dstasaski/ImageProcessing/README.md

-#Image Processing
+# Image Processing

-This script will take a series of pictures from the computer's webcam and merges them to control saturation and exposure
+Simple Python script to merge a series of imperfect pictures to fix common saturation and exposure issues.